 The exact time period for all authorizations is specified in eINFOsource.
-A 7-day grace period will be honored prior to and following the specified authorization time period.

 If the provider has requested authorization for payment of a service that is denied or reduced, a letter will be sent to the provider, the member and the CMS Area Office, explaining the reason for the denial or reduction.
 The letter will be signed by the ICS Medical Director who made the decision.
 To appeal an authorization denial, please see Utilization Management (Authorization Decision) Appeals at the end of this section.